Judith Lapierre

-Judith Lapierre is a professor in Nursing at the Université Laval.
+Judith Lapierre is a Quebec-born professor of nursing at the Université Laval.
 She studied at the International Space University in France.
+She is trained in psychology and sociology and is a health promotions specialist.

-In 1999, Lapierre accused two Russian cosmonauts of sexual harassment after a 110-day simulation of space station living.
+LaPierre was selected for the mission aboard the International Space Station (SFINCCS) in 1999.
+She later accused two Russian cosmonauts of sexual harassment after a 110-day simulation of space station living.
 Among the claims were an unwarranted kiss during a New Year's Celebration; project coordinator Valery Gushin later claimed that her "refusing to be kissed" had been a leading cause for the experiment's failure.
+Mary Roach documents the incident in her work Packing for Mars amongst other summaries of the stress of confined environments amongst austronauts.